Fact-checking President Biden's State of the Union speech

 From CNN's Daniel Dale

-Biden said, "I stand here tonight after we've created, with the help of many people in this room, 12 million new jobs -- more jobs created in two years than any president has ever created in four years."
+Biden claimed to have created more jobs "in two years than any president has ever created in four years."

 Facts First: Biden's number is accurate: the US economy added 12.1 million jobs between Biden's first full month in office, February 2021, and January 2023.
 That number is indeed higher than the number of jobs added in any previous four-year presidential term.
 However, it's important to note that Biden took office in an unusual pandemic context that makes meaningful comparison to other periods very difficult.